rails/rails/guides/source/association_basics.md

 * There is a superclass that stores shared attributes among all subclasses in its table.
-* Each subclass must inherit from the super class, and will have a separate table for any additional attributes specific to it.
+* Each subclass must inherit from the superclass, and will have a separate table for any additional attributes specific to it.

 This eliminates the need to define attributes in a single table that are